rutgerblom/SDDC.Lab/README.md

 * Add installation media to the corresponding directories in the Software Library (/Software)

 ## Upgrade Considerations
-Consider the following when upgrading SDDC.Lab to a newer version
+Consider the following when upgrading SDDC.Lab to a newer version.

 * v2 to v3
   * Clone the v3 branch to its own directory.
 For example: git clone https://github.com/rutgerblom/SDDC.Lab.git SDDC.Lab_v3